Balinda/Getting-and-Cleaning-Data/CodeBook.md

-## Process used to transform/tidy data
+## Process used to transform/tidy the data

 The `run_analysis.R` script contains the following logic: